dvreeze/yaidom/docs/yaidom-tutorial.rst

 * Elems do a reasonable job at "lossless roundtripping", keeping differences in the XML text limited after parsing and serializing
 * These Elems offer support for "functional updates" (see a later section)
 * The Elem class keeps the following state: element QName, attributes (mapping QNames to string values), in-scope namespaces, and a list of child nodes
-* Although this Elem class keeps in-scope namespaces, it does not keep namespace declarations, thus enabling Elem creation from other Elem child nodes
+* Although this Elem class keeps in-scope namespaces, it does not keep namespace declarations, thus making it easier to create Elems from other Elem children
 * When serializing an Elem, namespace declarations are inserted by relativizing the scope of the element against the parent scope.

 Hence, the default Elem class is immutable, and otherwise tries to find a balance between competing design forces for DOM-like trees.
-The extent to which "lossless roundtripping" is supported shows the compromise made.
+The extent to which "lossless roundtripping" is supported shows the compromises made.
 For example:

 * Attribute order is maintained, although the XML InfoSet specification does not consider attribute order relevant
 * Yet namespace declaration order is not preserved while "roundtripping"
 * Redundant namespace declarations get lost
-* Whitespace outside the document element is lost (a yaidom ``Document`` has a document element and can have comments and processing instructions, and that's it)
+* Whitespace outside the document element is lost (a yaidom ``Document`` has a document element and can have comments and processing instructions, but no more than that)
 * The difference between the 2 forms of an empty element is not preserved
 * DTDs have no explicit support in yaidom, let alone default attributes